-One of the brightest at the Criminal Bar, Edward Henry KC has a reputation for defending cleverly, creatively, and tirelessly.
-Known for his brilliant legal arguments and exceptional advocacy, he is someone to have in your corner.
+One of the brightest at the Criminal Bar, Edward Henry KC has established a formidable reputation for defending with intelligence, creativity, and unwavering dedication.
+Known for his brilliant legal arguments and exceptional advocacy, he is the advocate you want in your corner.

 Edward Henry has dedicated his career to defence work.
-His sought out to defend the most serious and high-profile crimes at all stages of the process and is frequently instructed to adopt a case at appeal to provide the greatest opportunity of success for the client.
+He is consistently sought after to represent clients facing the most serious and high-profile criminal charges at every stage of the legal process.
+He is frequently instructed to adopt a case at appeal to provide the greatest opportunity of success for the client.
 He has a proven track record in developing procedural arguments (Abuse of Process, Disclosure and PII) which have repeatedly stopped major prosecutions.
 His client care is faultless, and his advocacy sets him apart, he is a tremendous criminal practitioner.

 Edward is a leading specialist in defence whose practice encompasses all forms of serious crime.
 He has been instructed to act in over 40 murder trials, cases of terrorism (IRA, Tamil Tiger and Al Qaeda), serious sexual assault, serious drugs, money laundering, immigration fraud, people trafficking and firearms.
 His capacity to think outside of the box means he often argues novel and successful points of law.
-He has, against the odds, succeeded in staying historic sexual abuse allegations, and has successfully overturned convictions as fresh counsel on appeal.
+He has, against the odds, succeeded in staying historic sexual abuse allegations, and has successfully overturned convictions as fresh counsel on appeal, as demonstrated in the case of Malkinson.

-In 2016 Edward played a decisive and leading role in dismantling the prosecution case in the widely reported “Cirencester Four” Royal Agricultural University gang rape trial in which the defendants were acquitted.
+Edward played a decisive and leading role in dismantling the prosecution’s case in the widely reported “Cirencester Four” Royal Agricultural University gang rape trial in which the defendants were acquitted.

-In 2015 his disclosure submissions were instrumental in forcing the Prosecution to offer no evidence against those charged with assisting Dale Cregan, the quadruple murderer, whilst he was on the run.
+In the matter of R v Cregan & others, his disclosure submissions were instrumental in forcing the Prosecution to offer no evidence against his client and those charged with assisting Dale Cregan, the quadruple murderer, whilst he was on the run.

 Edward is widely regarded for his expertise in matters involving experts and disclosure.
 His cross examination of a lip-reading expert, following extensive analysis of her evidence in previous cases, led to her being abandoned in other cases and he was invited to speak on Newsnight about the case.

-Edward has broadcast on issues of criminal law and human rights for the BBC on The Moral Maze, Five Live, and News 24.
+Edward has shared his insights on criminal law and human rights through broadcasts for the BBC, including appearances on The Moral Maze, Five Live, and News 24.
 He has also been interviewed on Newsnight and by ITN.
-He appeared with Koo Stark, his former client, on Daybreak in 2013 campaigning against the legal aid “reforms”.
+In 2013, he joined his former client, Koo Stark, on Daybreak to campaign against the legal aid “reforms”.
 Edward is currently instructed to defend a high-profile celebrity in relation to historic Operation Yew Tree allegations.

 A courtroom favourite, Edward Henry does not disappoint, he is known for his clever tactics and for being at his absolute best, on his feet.